 The benefits of using Microsoft Office

 - Higher productivity.
 People who utilize Microsoft Office apps tend to become more productive and organized in work environments.
-These applications come with an immense amount of accessibility features, in-app help, and online tutorials to help you learn and succeed.
+These applications come with many accessibility features, in-app help, and online tutorials to help you learn and succeed.

 - Integration with other apps.
-The office offers flawless integration within its application suite, as well as many apps from different companies.
+The office offers flawless integration within its application suite and many apps from different companies.
 This creates a seamless workflow no matter how many apps you need to switch between.

 - Industry-standard practices.
-Over the many years of service, Office has become an industry-standard software suite.
-Each application included offers unmatched compatibility and help when it comes to ensuring your project meets the requirements of different industries.
+Over many years of service, Office has become an industry-standard software suite.
+Each application offers unmatched compatibility and help to ensure your project meets the requirements of different industries.

 - Find employers.
 It’s estimated that over 80% of mid-range jobs require at least general knowledge of Microsoft Office applications.
-By completing training courses and learning from online articles, you can acquire the skills needed to land your dream job.
+You can acquire the skills needed to land your dream job by completing training courses and learning from online articles.

 Microsoft Office training resources and knowledge base